The Missing Introduction To Containerization

 When the operating system-level virtualization capabilities were added to the Linux kernel, Linux VServer was introduced in 2001 and it used both a chroot-like mechanism combined with “security contexts” and operating system-level virtualization (containerization) to provide a virtualization solution.
 It is more advanced than the simple chroot and it lets you run multiple Linux distributions on a single distribution (VPS).

-In February 2004, Oracle released Oracle Solaris Containers, an implementation of Linux-Vserver for X86 and SPARC processors.
+In February 2004, Sun (acquired later by Oracle) released (Oracle) Solaris Containers, an implementation of Linux-Vserver for X86 and SPARC processors.

 SPARC is a RISC (reduced instruction set computing) architecture developed by Sun Microsystems.